Is There a Minimum Credit Score for Getting a Personal Loan?

 Alternatives to Personal Loans

-If someone’s credit score makes it difficult for them to qualify for a personal loan, they may find they need to pursue alternative lending options.
-Two of these options are:
+If your credit score makes it difficult to qualify for a personal loan, you may want to explore alternative lending options.
+Here are some to consider.

-• Peer-to-peer loans.
-There are some web-based lending sites that offer some flexibility in qualification requirements.
-Since these sites are not lenders, just matchmakers of sorts, they may be able to find an investor willing to lend to someone who is looking for a personal loan without credit needed to qualify for a traditional loan.
+• Peer-to-peer loans: There are some web-based lending sites that offer some flexibility in qualification requirements.
+Since these sites are not lenders, and more like matchmakers, they may help you find an investor who is willing to look at other factors besides your credit score.

-• Cross-collateral loans.
-Someone who already has a loan secured by collateral may be able to qualify for another loan using that same collateral.
-Not all lenders engage in these types of loans and there are risks involved in this approach.
-To have a lien released from the asset used as collateral, the borrower must pay both loans — not just one — in full.
+• Cross-collateral loans: If you already have a loan secured by collateral with a lender (such as auto loan or mortgage), you may be able to qualify for another loan with the same lender using that same collateral.
+However, not all lenders allow cross-collateral loans.
+And there are risks involved for borrowers.
+To have a lien released from the asset used as collateral, you typically need to pay both loans in full.

 Personal Loan Rates From SoFi